-As President Trump meets the North Korean leader Kim Jong-un in Singapore, what are the stakes if no agreement is reached?
+What are the stakes if President Trump and the North Korean leader Kim Jong-un can't come to an agreement?
 Barring progress, America may be on the brink of war with the international pariah nation of North Korea over its nuclear weapons program.
 President Donald Trump has promised to rain “fire and fury” upon the stubborn foe.
 While cooler heads will hopefully prevail on all sides, it’s also time to consider how a war between North Korea and the U.S. would play out.

 One most immediate concern for the U.S. involves announced North Korean plans to fire missiles into waters around Guam.
 It would take about 14 minutes for a missile from North Korea to reach the U.S. island territory.
 An altercation that could result from the missiles hitting Guam threatens to be the catalyst for escalation, perhaps not unlike the 1964 Gulf of Tonkin incident, where a U.S aircraft carrier and destroyer were supposedly targeted by the North Vietnamese.
 This claim was later questioned and it’s not clear if any attack on a U.S. vessel actually took place, but the event led to President Johnson asking Congress to authorize a military response, involving the U.S. deeply in a war that did not end for another decade.